notyouraveragecoder/pattern/README.md

 Example
 -------

 This example trains a classifier on adjectives mined from Twitter using Python 3.
 First, tweets that contain hashtag #win or #fail are collected.
 For example: *"$20 tip off a sweet little old lady today #win"*.
 The word part-of-speech tags are then parsed, keeping only adjectives.
-Each tweet is transformed to a vector, a dictionary of adjective → count items, labeled `WIN` or `FAIL`.
+Each tweet is transformed into a vector, a dictionary of adjective → count items, labeled `WIN` or `FAIL`.
 The classifier uses the vectors to learn which other tweets look more like `WIN` or more like `FAIL`.

 ```python
 from pattern.web import Twitter